ilhamridho04/laravel-module-generator/README.md

 Modular CRUD Generator for Laravel + Vue + Tailwind (shadcn-vue) - **Optimized for Laravel 12+ with PHP 8.2+**

-> **Version 4.2** is a complete refactor focused exclusively on Laravel 12+ with comprehensive testing, improved code generation, and modern best practices.
+> **Version 4.5** is a complete refactor focused exclusively on Laravel 12+ with comprehensive testing, improved code generation, modern best practices, and **smart routes auto-installation**.

 ---